JOE-Medhat/EXOMOTIVE-Showroom/README.md

 Frontend: A modern, dark-themed interface built with HTML, CSS, and JavaScript, allowing users to browse exotic car collections, view detailed car pages, and manage user profiles effortlessly.

-Backend: A powerful Node.js and Express server that manages user accounts, authentication, saved cars, and dynamic car data retrieval — all centered around exotic vehicles only.
+Backend: A powerful Node.js, Express and MongoDB server that manages user accounts, authentication, saved cars, and dynamic car data retrieval — all centered around exotic vehicles only.
 This platform is designed for car collectors, enthusiasts, and anyone passionate about the world of luxury and performance automobiles.